"I Don't Have The Time!"

 When I am consistent, I have noticed some patterns of behavior that set me up for success and these are what I would like to share with you:

 I'm a planner and if you have followed my blog or my podcast, this will come to no surprise!
 If I don't have it planned, it doesn't happen!
 I look at my week ahead and I schedule times where I know I can workout.
 I book into calendar just like it was an appointment.
 The key here is being committed!
 Don't cancel on yourself.

 Make yourself the priority!

 Your goal may be to do 30 minutes of exercise a day, however if you can only start with 10 minutes, then just do 10 minutes.
 Tomorrow, add a minute.
 Eventually you will work yourself up to 30 minutes a day.
 You don't need to be in the gym for an hour plus to benefit from the exercise.

 What can you do to make it easy to make this exercise appointment?
 Maybe it's having your workout clothes ready to go in the morning.
 Or maybe it's not going to the gym at all but working out in your home.
 Recently, I signed up for the Gaiam TV through my cable company, now I have several workout routines to choose from and I don't have to leave the house!

 The ADHD mind can get bored and so can your muscles!
 Branch out and try something new like a Yoga or Zumba class.
 Go on a family bike ride or a hike.
 Do you have a local community center?
 Many times these centers offer low cost options for swimming and other kinds of exercise.
 Your 30 minutes a day doesn't always have to be on treadmill!

 Do you have a favorite 30 minute TV show or favorite podcast you like to listen to do.
 Combine this activity with your exercise.
 So every time you go for that walk, you listen to your favorite show.
 It's a great way to combine something fun to do with something maybe not so fun but you know is good for you!

 This can be a very important piece to your success plan!
 Find someone who is willing to keep you accountable.
 They can join you in the exercise or check in with you daily or weekly, or best yet, you never know when they will check in on you!
 It's much more difficult to use your excuses on a person than it is to yourself.

 This may seem strange to some, but sometimes when I lack the motivation to exercise, I think about how grateful I am that I can exercise.
 That my body allows me to take a walk without pain or to do the yoga class even if I'm not very good at it.
 We have one body, one life, and to live your best life, we must take care of ourselves!

 Make yourself the priority!

 Sometimes you have to be reminded of why this is important to you.
 Sometimes we need to look for inspiration.
 I have a Health Binder, where I collect different exercises, recipes, etc. One section of the binder is dedicated to things that I have find inspiring.
 Quotes, notes from my accountability partner, things like that.
 This helps me stay focused on my intentions.

 I don't mean weigh yourself everyday.
 There are different theories about this from different health experts.
 I have a hate / love relationship with the scale.
 If I've lost weight, I love it, if it goes the other way around, well then I hate it.
 It can ruin my whole day!
 I still occasionally weigh myself just to check in.
 But when I say track your results, I mean track how you feel.
 Once you get into a regular routine, exercise makes you feel great.
 It gives you more energy, more self confidence, a better more healthy attitude overall.
 Let this be your drive to continue.

 My accountability partner always told me to be kind to myself.
 There are going to be bad days and there are going to be great days.
 Let go of the bad days and remember tomorrow is a new day to make a different choice.
 I hold on to this everyday.
 The past is in the past, the only thing I have control over is right now.
 And what I am going to do right now, to get me closer to my goals...

 Need extra help with creating a routine for your busy life that works specifically for you?
 Coaching could be the solution.
-Contact me here and set up a time for us to meet!